 Dowth, which means ‘darkness’, is one of the 3 principle passage tombs of the Brú na Bóinne World Heritage Site (The other 2 being Newgrange and Knowth).
-It dates from c.2500 b.c and shares a solar alignment with neighbouring Newgrange during the winter solstice and is also surprisingly of a similar size measuring 90 metres in diameter and 15 metres high.
-It is still surrounded by granite kerbstones which originally would have been covered in quartz, some of of which are decorated with cup-marks, spirals and flower-like designs.
-The mound was unprofessionally excavated in 1847 which left a large sunken depression on it’s summit however two passage tombs were discovered on it’s western side and a 14 meter passage which ends in a cruciform chamber was found on the north side.
-Several of the orthostats (stones) in the chamber are decorated with spirals, chevrons, lozenges and circles.
-There is evidence to support that it was inhabited in the first few centuries a.d as a souterrain (underground storage area) was found on it’s western side.
+It dates from c.2500 b.c and shares a solar alignment with neighboring Newgrange during the winter solstice and is also surprisingly of a similar size measuring 90 meters in diameter and 15 meters high.
+It is still surrounded by granite kerbstones which originally would have been covered in quartz, some of which are decorated with cup-marks, spirals, and flower-like designs.
+The mound was unprofessionally excavated in 1847 which left a large sunken depression on its summit however two passage tombs were discovered on the western side and a 14-meter passage that ends in a cruciform chamber was found on the north side.
+Several of the orthostats (stones) in the chamber are decorated with spirals, chevrons, lozenges, and circles.
+There is evidence to support that it was inhabited in the first few centuries a.d as a souterrain (underground storage area) was found on its western side.
 There is no public access into the passages and chambers but the site is free to explore and wonder.